lando/drupal/examples/drupal10-mysql8/README.md

 # Should use site-local drush if installed
 cd mysql8
-lando composer require drush/drush lando ssh -c "which drush" | grep "/app/vendor/bin/drush"
+lando composer require drush/drush lando exec appserver -- which drush | grep "/app/vendor/bin/drush"

 # Should be able to install drupal
 cd mysql8